maikelthedev/maikeldotuk.github.io/_drafts/_posts/the-server-code.md

 Spies can built in with Expect but they aren't needed for my project.

 This link in StackOverflow puts an example of testing a RestAPI and therefore MongoDB by extension ([reference](https://stackoverflow.com/questions/47570972/testing-mongodb-database-with-mocha-and-request)).

+Ok, so now I've got all the testing and express knowledge refreshed these are the next steps:

+1. Write the test cases (first as comments)
+2. Write the actual test cases, this time for real.
+3. Create the database to match the test cases.
+4. Fix all the tests.

+Once step 4 is done I'll have all the test finished and the back-end up and running.

+### Mongo before tests.

+It would make sense for me to start instead of by the test cases, by refreshing the Mongo knowledge.

+First, let's create the final DDBB in Mongo Atlas.
+No point to delay that to later.

+Notice the password on MongoDB atlas, at the end has an exclamation (!) because it was a requirement.